withdave/arcadeblocks/README.md

 # arcadeblocks

-Repository for original ArcadeBlocks HTML/Flash Arcade script
+Repository for the original ArcadeBlocks HTML/Flash Arcade script

 ArcadeBlocks is a free, open source arcade script created back in 2005.

+There is a branched version of this script, renamed "3arcade" available in my repository.

 ## Installation